iamslash/TIL/systemdesign/practices/DesigningPastebin/DesigningPastebin.md

 | 36 TB           | Storage for 10 years              |
 | 10 GB           | The number of memory to be cached |

-# High Level Architecture
+# High Level Design

 ![](architecture.png)

-# Low Level Architecture
+# Low Level Design

 ## System APIs